-While the entire school community is sad to see our Director go, we’re happy and grateful for all that she leaves behind
+While the entire school community is sad to see our director Dr. Bernadette Carmody go, we’re happy and grateful for all that she leaves behind.

 One thing is for sure – AISG will never be the same.
 The legacy Dr. Bernadette Carmody leaves in her stead will live on, from introducing the PLC framework to refreshing the master plan and of course bringing our brand-new theater to life.

 A key part of her term has been about building relationships in order to get projects off the ground, and she says AISG’s connections with local authorities means the school now has a very different profile – which has been vital in both the theatre development and master planning process.
 Dr. Carmody jokes that in her time here, she has seen more architects and engineers than educators (luckily, she had plenty of practice in her 10 years at Shanghai American School, during which the campus gained a new library, swimming pool and auditorium)!
 So much so that her husband Arnt Wollum tracked down a course on construction management and sent her off to upskill.